Megastrik3/kettering_proguard_ai/README.md

 ```
 2. After starting this script, it will ask if you want to train a new model version.
 Entry `y` when prompted and the training script will start automatically.
 >[!TIP]
-> If you don't have a GPU, the script will fail because it requires a GPU inorder to train the model.
-If you wish to continue without a GPU, please see the `main.py` script for instructions on how to disable required GPU support.
+> If you don't have a GPU, the script will fail because it requires a GPU in order to train the model.
+If you wish to continue without a GPU, please see the `train.py` script for instructions on how to disable required GPU support.
 3. Once training has finished, the training output will be saved to `/runs/detect/trainXX`.
 The best version of the model will be moved to the `/trained_models` folder and will be given the name `latest_[timestamp].pt`.

 >[!NOTE]